-- By precisely integrating all of the high efficient components in the refrigeration system, the computer maximizes the benefits of all these component in a manner that could never be paralleled by old fashioned mechanical controls.
+- By precisely integrating all of the high-efficiency components in the refrigeration system, the computer maximizes the benefits of these components in a manner that could never be paralleled by old-fashioned mechanical controls.

 - Programs can be run to reduce energy consumption during periods of peak electrical costs.